-Tracking devices are still a good option although they in most cases work on cellphone technology which we all know can be defeated with jammer devices that are available on the internet.
+- Tracking devices are a good option although they generally work on cellphone technology which can be defeated with jammer devices that are available on the internet.

-Hidden secondary starter switches are also a great option as in most cases the thieves will not have the time to look for these switches and therefore be forced to leave it behind.
+- Hidden secondary starter switches are a good option as potential thieves may not have the time to look for these switches.

-Most companies have their logos, phone numbers on their equipment.
-Another option would be to have an emergency contact number on the machine therefore if a police officer stops a backhoe or loader, they may call this number to confirm the activity of this equipment.
+- Most companies have their logos and phone numbers on their equipment.
+Another option is to have an emergency contact number on the machine for a police officer to call to confirm the activity equipment being moved.

-In the past years there have been a few cases of professionally re-vinned veichles.
-Secondaries re-stamped, VIN’S re-stamped, new ECM’S installed as well.
-Police recommend welding PINs or at least partial pin numbers somewhere on the vehicle, anything to make it undesirable.
+- In the past years, there have been a few cases of professionally re-vinned vehicles, secondaries re-stamped, VIN’S re-stamped and new ECM’s installed.
+Police recommend welding PINs or partial pin numbers somewhere on the vehicle to make it undesirable.

 - For a large scale job site, it may be advisable to hire a security company.